aws-samples/mlops-sagemaker-github-actions/README.md

 #### b) Set up a GitHub Secrets containing your IAM user access key
-Got your GitHub repository- on the top of repository select Setting- then in the security section go to the Secrets and variables and choose Actions.
-Choose the New repository secret :
+Got your GitHub repository - on the top of the repository, select Settings - then in the security section go to the Secrets and variables and choose Actions.
+Choose the New repository secret:

+> Note: This is the Access Key for the IAM user which you just created in the previous step.

-1- Add the name AWS_ACCESS_KEY_ID and for Secret that you created for the IAM user in the [Create an IAM user for GitHub Actions](https://github.com/aws-samples/mlops-sagemaker-github-actions#create-an-iam-user-for-github-actions) step add your AWS_ACCESS_Key, click on add secret.
+1. Add the name AWS_ACCESS_KEY_ID and for Secret that you created for the IAM user in the [Create an IAM user for GitHub Actions](https://github.com/aws-samples/mlops-sagemaker-github-actions#create-an-iam-user-for-github-actions) step add your AWS_ACCESS_Key, click on add secret.
-2- repeat the same process for AWS_SECRET_ACCESS_KEY
+2. repeat the same process for AWS_SECRET_ACCESS_KEY

 #### c) GitHub Environments
 In order to create a manual approval step in our deployment pipelines, we use [GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).